-Strategic Allocation Policy SD81: West Sussex County Council Depot and former Brickworks site, Midhurst
+Strategic Allocation Policy SD78: West Sussex County Council Depot and Former Brickworks Site, Midhurst (see map pg 231)

-- 1. The West Sussex County Council Depot and former Brickworks site is allocated for a residential-led development (class C3 use).
-A masterplan for the whole site should be submitted as part of any Outline or Full planning application.
+- The West Sussex County Council Depot and former Brickworks site is allocated for a residential-led development (Class C3 Use).
+A masterplan for the whole site should be submitted as part of any outline or full planning application.
 Development for between approximately 65 to 90 dwellings will be permitted.
 Development for other complementary uses will be permitted where such uses are justified through the whole-site masterplan, and are shown to meet a local need.
 Planning permission will not be granted for any proposals which prejudice the whole of the site being bought forward for development.
-The National Park Authority will prepare a Development Brief to assist the delivery of the site.
-Detailed proposals that are in broad conformity with the Development Brief and that meet the following site specific development requirements will be permitted: - a) Deliver an ecosystem services-led solution to mitigate the sensitive interface with Midhurst Common, provide positive enhancements to wildlife habitats within and surrounding the site, and contribute to the aims of the Stedham, Iping, Woolbeding Cresence Biodiversity Opportunity Area; - b) To demonstrate that there would be no likely significant effect on the Singleton and Cocking Tunnels Special Area of Conservation; - c) Provide wildlife corridors within the site as part of a site-specific Wildlife Management and Enhancement Plan; - d) Provide high-quality pedestrian links through the site linking into Midhurst Common and hence the long distance Serpent Trail; - e) Retain, or relocate to an appropriate location to be approved by the Authority, the Household Recycling Facility ensuring an equivalent standard and capacity of provision; - f) Safeguard a suitable vehicular access route through the Depot site to allow for vehicular access to the former Brickworks site direct from Bepton Road; - g) Provide a pedestrian / cycle / emergency vehicle access to the former Brickworks site from Station Road; - h) Provide suitable on-site surface water drainage and; - i) The location of new housing and access roads to have regard to localised areas of potential surface water flood risk.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) Deliver an ecosystem services-led solution to mitigate the sensitive interface with Midhurst Common, provide positive enhancements to wildlife habitats within and surrounding the site, and contribute to the aims of the Stedham, Iping, Woolbeding Cresence BOA; - b) To demonstrate that there would be no likely significant effect on the Singleton & Cocking Tunnels SAC; - c) Provide wildlife corridors within the site as part of a site-specific Wildlife Management and Enhancement Plan; - d) Provide high-quality pedestrian links through the site linking into Midhurst Common and hence the long distance Serpent Trail, and ensure a route is safeguarded for a potential future non-motorised travel route along the approximate line of the former Petersfield to Pulborough railway line; - e) Retain, or relocate to an appropriate location to be approved by the Authority, the Household Recycling Facility ensuring an equivalent standard and capacity of provision;

-- 2. In order for the development to have an overall positive impact on the ability of the natural environment to contribute ecosystem services, development proposals should address the following: - a) Provision of suitable pedestrian and cycle links to the adjacent countryside and to the existing rights of way network; - b) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
+- e) Retain, or relocate to an appropriate location to be approved by the Authority, the Household Recycling Facility ensuring an equivalent standard and capacity of provision; - f) Safeguard a suitable vehicular access route through the Depot site to allow for vehicular access to the former Brickworks site direct from Bepton Road; - g) Provide a pedestrian/cycle/emergency vehicle access to the former Brickworks site from Station Road; - h) Provide suitable on-site surface water drainage; and - i) The location of new housing and access roads to have regard to localised areas of potential surface water flood risk. - 2.
+In order for the development to have an overall positive impact on the ability of the natural environment to contribute ecosystem services, development proposals should address the following: - a) Provision of suitable pedestrian and cycle links to the adjacent countryside and to the existing rights of way network; - b) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
 Trees on the site boundary should be retained and new tree planting should be undertaken; - c) Retain suitable existing habitat for pollinating species where possible.
-New planting should be suitable for pollinating species; and - d) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off. - 3.
-The National Park Authority will prepare a Development Brief to assist the delivery of the site.
-Development proposals in broad conformity with the Development Brief will be permitted.
+New planting should be suitable for pollinating species; and - d) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off. - The National Park Authority has prepared a Development Brief to assist the delivery of the site.
+Development proposals in broad conformity with the Development Brief will be permitted128.